RyanGA09/CollegeTask_SimpleDesignUploadCRUD/README.md

 ## License

-&copy;2023 Ryan Gading Abdullah.
+&copy; 2023 Ryan Gading Abdullah.
 All rights reserved.

 This project is licensed under the MIT License - see the [MIT LICENSE](LICENSE) for details.